Fentanyl Adds A New Terror For People Abusing Opioids

 "In the past, it [an overdose] was something that you saw happening, like, you could see the person start to slow down, their color would start to turn blue, and then they would go out, within 10 minutes or so," Allyson says.
 With fentanyl, there's no progression.
 "Now it's instant," she says.

-Allyson leans back in a chair at the AAC Needle Exchange in Cambridge, Mass., and tugs the hood of her grey sweatshirt down to her eyes.
+Allyson leans back in a chair at the AAC Needle Exchange in Cambridge, Mass., and tugs the hood of her gray sweatshirt down to her eyes.
 We've agreed not to use her full name or the full names of any people in this story who buy illegal drugs, so as not to harm their future job prospects.

 Allyson is a regular client at the needle exchange, where manager Meghan Hynes urges everyone to carry naloxone, the drug that reverses an overdose.
 Hynes uses her own kit every few weeks.